A Measure of Predictive Sharpness for Probabilistic Models: Domain Transformations

 \subsection{Discrete Case}

-Let $S_m$ be the sharpness score of a probability distribution $P$ defined over $m$ outcomes.
-We are interested in the sharpness score $S_n$ of the same distribution embedded in a larger domain of size $n > m$ by assigning probability zero to the remaining $n - m$ outcomes.
+Let $P=(p_1,\dots,p_m)$ be a probability distribution on a domain of size $m$, and let $S_m(P)$ denote its sharpness score.
+In the forward direction, we seek the sharpness score obtained when $P$ is embedded in a larger domain of size $n>m$ by assigning probability zero to the remaining $n-m$ outcomes.
+In the inverse direction, we seek to recover the sharpness score $S_m(P)$ on the smaller domain of size $m<n$ by removing $n-m$ outcomes of probability zero.
+Define the embedding $\tilde P$ on a domain of size $n$ by